t0bx/sentienceentity/README.md

     public void onPlayerClickNpc(PlayerClickNpcEvent event) {
         event.getInteractHand(); // Returns the Interacted Hand, MAIN_HAND, OFF_HAND or NONE
-        event.getPlayer(); // The Player who interacts with the entity event.getNpcName(); // The npcName which the player interacts with event.getInteractType(); // Returns the Interact Type, ATTACK, INTERACT or INTERACT_AT
+        event.getPlayer(); // The Player who interacts with the entity event.getNpc(); // The npc which the player interacts with event.getInteractType(); // Returns the Interact Type, ATTACK, INTERACT or INTERACT_AT

         //Example